KyberNetwork/kyber-pro/walkthroughs/basicsWalkthrough.md

 # Walkthrough 1: Setting Up Kyber Fed Price Reserve On Testnet With A Token Pair

-Kyber FPRs allows professional MMs to either manually or build bots to operate their own unique algorithms, customize their trading strategy, and adjust their desired risk exposure.

-Operating FPRs does not require smart contract development expertise, but requires familiarity with JS as well as a working understanding of how smart contracts function.

 This walkthrough will help you create a sample working reserve bot that uses the FPR javascript SDK to set up trading pairs on testnet.
 For the purpose of this walkthrough, we will be setting a KTT/ETH pair.
 The KTT token is a custom token deployed on testnet, for accessibility and convenience.

 Steps here includes: